nkuprins/GameConsole/README.md

+Receiver is our RGB LED matrix
-This is the start of our project.
+Transmitter is our controller with gyroscope